7th Infantry Division (United States): World War I Combat

 While on the Western Front, the 7th Division did not see action at full divisional strength, though its infantry and reconnaissance elements did engage German forces.
 On 11 October 1918, it first came under shell fire and later, at Saint-Mihiel, came under chemical attack.
 Elements of the 7th probed up toward Prény near the Moselle River, capturing positions and driving German forces out of the region.
 It was at this time that the division first received its shoulder sleeve insignia.

 From the period of 10 October until the end of the war on 11 November, the division, minus their artillery occupied and conducted local engagements in the Puvenelle Sector (Lorraine).
-On 10 October 1918, the division relieved the 90th Division on the front with a front ling from Sablière, Vandières (incl), Côte 327, north edge of Bois des Rappes, la Souleuvre Fme, 1½ km south of Rembercourt-sur-Mad.
+On 10 October 1918, the division relieved the 90th Division on the front with a front line from Sablière, Vandières (incl), Côte 327, north edge of Bois des Rappes, la Souleuvre Fme, 1½ km south of Rembercourt-sur-Mad.
 The 92nd Division was on the right and the 37th Division was on the left.
 On 16 October, the 28th Division moved in on the left of the 7th Division.
 Several days later, on 23 October, the 92nd Division (VI Corps) occupied the sector on the.
 Three days later on 26 October the sector was reduced by moving the east boundary to a line between Villers-sous-Prény and Prény (both incl).
 Elements of the 92nd Division relieved the 56th Infantry Regiment.
 On 29 October, the sector was extended west to a line from Xammes to Charey, with the 64th Infantry relieving elements of the 28th Division, on a front along the eastern edge of Bois de Blainchamp, northern edge of Bois de Hailbat, eastern edge of Bois du Rupt, northern edge of Bois de la Montagne.